arshiyamohammed15/cicdpipeline/docs/architecture/ZeroUI2.0_Master_Constitution.md

 return final_price
 ```

-**Rule 266: Fail Gracefully with Helpful Messages**
-When something goes wrong, explain what the user should do.
+**Rule 265: Fail Gracefully with Helpful Messages**When something goes wrong, explain what the user should do.
 - Provide next steps, not just error codes
 - ❌ `"Validation failed"` → ✅ `"The password must be at least 8 characters long.
 Please add 3 more characters."`

-**Rule 267: Code as Documentation**
-The code itself should be the primary documentation.
-- Comments should only explain "why", not "what"
-- If you need comments to explain "what", the code needs to be clearer

-**Rule 268: Test Names That Tell a Story**
-Test names should describe the scenario and expected outcome.
+**Rule 267: Test Names That Tell a Story**Test names should describe the scenario and expected outcome.
 - ❌ `test_user()` → ✅ `test_user_can_login_with_valid_credentials()`
 - ❌ `test_error()` → ✅ `test_system_shows_helpful_message_when_email_is_invalid()`

-**Rule 269: Constants That Explain Themselves**
-Use named constants instead of magic numbers.
+**Rule 268: Constants That Explain Themselves**Use named constants instead of magic numbers.
 - ❌ `if (age > 18)` → ✅ `if (age >= MINIMUM_ADULT_AGE)`
 - ❌ `timeout = 5000` → ✅ `timeout = FIVE_SECONDS_IN_MILLISECONDS`